DarioOliver/QA-portfolio/README.md

 # QA-portfolio
-This is my QA Portfolio.
+This is my QA Portfolio (Work in Progress).
 Hope you like it.